Couples that offer reassurances to one another regularly develop a more robust, more secure, and dependable relationship.

 Adding those few clarifiers and making the statement more intimate and personal eased their partner’s worries and brought comfort.

-The example provided was reassurance provided through verbal communication; however, solace can be provided by the spouse or partner in non-verbal ways as well.
+The example provided was reassurance provided through verbal communication; however, solace can be provided by the spouse or partner in non-verbal ways.
 The idea is to continuously offer soothing comfort that conveys to your partner that they are loved, respected, and cared for can be reassuring.

 WAYS TO REASSURE

 It conveys to your partner that they are the most crucial person in the world to you.
 It means to your partner that they are in your thoughts and that you are aware and sensitive to their feelings.

 THE BENEFITS OF REASSURANCE